grompe/BTWTweak/patcher/readme.txt

 - Added preview for microblocks: now you can see where your sidings, mouldings and corners will go.

+- Removed bone to glue recipe; bonemeal to glue ratio nerfed to 64 to 1.

 - If CraftGuide is found in the minecraft.jar, it will be patched so it will not display actual compass and clock data in its GUI.

+- Added support for IME input (MC-2781).

 v0.9f (patcher fix)